architekt0n/Monthly-Sales-Report-2020-to-2021/README.md

 ### Recommendations

 Based on the analysis, we recommend the following actions:
-- Invest in marketing and promotions during peak sales seasons to maximize revenue.
+- Invest in marketing and promotions during peak sales seasons to maximise revenue.
 - Focus on expanding and promoting products in category A.
 - Implement a customer segmentation strategy to target high-LTV customers effectively.

 ### Limitations

-I had to remove all zero values from budget and revenue columns because they would have affected the accuracy of my conclusions from the analysis.
-There are still a few outliers even after the omissions but even then we can still see that there is a positive correlation between both budget and number of votes with revenue.
+I had to remove all zero values from the budget and revenue columns because they would have affected the accuracy of my conclusions from the analysis.
+There are still a few outliers even after the omissions, but even then we can still see that there is a positive correlation between both budget and number of votes with revenue.

 ### References